A-List Celebrities in Art

 Love Story explores the extent to which mainstream entertainment and pop culture manipulate public emotion.
 The art piece serves as a critique of the hegemonic need for celebrity recognition to gain public attention.
 This bias is acknowledged when Julianne Moore and Alec Baldwin act out the refugees thanking the actors for sharing their stories.
 Love Story’s skillful editing eloquently reflects the artist’s concern for how the public only willingly supports marginalized people under emotional propaganda articulated through the entertainment industry.

-Alison Jackson Reimagines Kim Kardashian & Kanye West’s Honeymoon
+#4 Alison Jackson, Kim Kardashian & Kanye West

 Known for mercilessly ridiculing celebrities, Alison Jackson is fascinated as to why the public seemingly feels as though they know A-list celebrities so well.
 Jackson is interested in the “cult of celebrity”, which is the public’s immense emotional investment into celebrity lifestyle and culture.
 Since the relationship between a famous A-lister and the common person is purely meditated, Jackson is utterly confused by this inherent need for fame.